-CHEM 325 Instrumental Chemical Analysis (4 semester hours)
+CHEM 325 - Instrumental Chemical Analysis

-Prerequisites: CHEM 161-162 and MATH 280
+Prerequisites: CHEM 161-CHEM 162 and MATH 280

 Description: This course introduces instrumental and method design, function, and operation applied to chemical analysis.
 The laboratory component emphasizes hands-on instrument use, data analysis, and unknown identification.
-Offered Spring Semester, even-numbered years.
+Offered Spring Semester, annually.

-CHEM 330 Biochemistry I (4 semester hours)
+CHEM 330 - Biochemistry I

 Description: This course is an in-depth study of several classes of biomolecules: proteins, carbohydrates, and lipids.
 The course emphasizes the chemistry that dictates the structure and functions of biological molecules.
 Particular focus is given to: 1) amino acid and protein chemistry; 2) enzyme activity; and, 3) combination of the major classes of biological molecules to form biological membranes.
+Three hours of lecture, three hours of laboratory per week.
 Offered Fall Semester, annually.

-CHEM 340 Forensic Chemistry (4 semester hours)
+CHEM 340 - Forensic Chemistry

-Prerequisites: CHEM 161-162, MATH 280
+Prerequisites: CHEM 161-CHEM 162, MATH 280

 Description: This course surveys the applications of science in a criminal investigation with a laboratory-based examination of the methods and analyses from a fundamental chemical perspective.
 Proper evidence sampling methods are introduced.
 This laboratory intensive course provides the student hands-on analytical experience with solution preparation, techniques for chemical separations of complex samples, preliminary, and/or confirmatory chemical tests for different types of evidence such as documents, fibers, body fluids, hair, and drugs.
+Three hours of lecture, three hours of laboratory per week.
 Offered Spring Semester, even-numbered years.

-CHEM 350 Biochemistry II (4 semester hours)
+CHEM 350 - Biochemistry II

 Description: This course is a detailed study of carbohydrate and fatty acid metabolism including biochemical thermodynamics.
 An in-depth study of nucleic acids and how their chemistry dictates their structure and biological function is also presented.
+Three hours of lecture, three hours of laboratory per week.
 Offered Spring Semester, annually.

-CHEM 380 Special Topics in Chemistry (3 semester hours)
+CHEM 380 - Special Topics in Chemistry

 Description: This course covers topics in chemistry.
 It is an in-depth study of a selected specialized area and the content varies by semester.
-Offered as needed.
+Due to the nature of evolving topics, this course may not be eligible for repeat.
+Offered As needed.

-CHEM 420 Bioinorganic Chemistry (3 semester hours)
+CHEM 420 - Bioinorganic Chemistry